 This is as described in the Medical and Dental Terms and Conditions, in line with the Consultant Contract (2003).
-The current full-time salary scale ranges from £105,504-£139,882..
+The current full-time salary scale ranges from £105,504-£139,882.
+The on-call supplement is category A and attracts a supplement of 3% of basic salary.